rajkunamaneni/Code-Coverage-Trends/README.md

 Our research builds on previous studies that have looked at factors contributing to a project's popularity, but we're adding a new angle by focusing on code coverage.
 We believe that understanding this relationship can help developers improve their projects and attract more users and contributors.

+### Findings and Future Research

+Results show a significant correlation between code coverage and project popularity, indicating that popular projects tend to have better code coverage.
+However, the link between high code coverage and high project popularity is weaker, suggesting other factors also influence a project's appeal.
+Introducing new features with substantial code coverage positively impacts project popularity.

+Acknowledging limitations such as using pull requests as a proxy for new feature introductions, we suggest future research directions including qualitative studies on developer perspectives and a broader analysis across different projects and platforms.
+While high code coverage correlates with increased project visibility on GitHub, other factors also influence popularity, highlighting the need for a comprehensive understanding of what drives project appeal.

 ### Repository Structure
 ```
 src/: Contains Python scripts designed for extracting data from GitHub and utilizing tools like CodeCov and CoverAll.